-Your CEC accredited installer is obligated to complete a building survey to ensure the panels will not compromise construction integrity.
+Your CEC-accredited installer is obligated to complete a building survey to ensure the panels will not compromise construction integrity.

-Strata Management permission to install solar
+Strata Management permission for solar NSW

 Strata management in NSW is currently governed by legislation including the Strata Schemes Management Act 2015 and the Strata Schemes Development Act 2015.